 To make the point, one only has to do a cursory review of the surnames of alumni of the Royal Military College and U.S. service academies to come across hundreds of surnames that may be traced to the regiment, Bolduc being one such name (Soldier Louis Bolduc son of Paris Apothecary Pierre Bolduc).
 This of course does not capture hundreds of others with other surnames that nevertheless descend from the soldiers of the Carignan-Salieres Regiment.

 From the above, one is caused to ask, what beyond circumstance causes such an orientation to serve and lead, generation after generation…especially into combat?
-The question seems to find a form of answer in the large situations of the times and the proclivity of the descendants to serve the colors.
-From Louis Bolduc’s service in the regiment to such as Fortunat Bolduc and his stepfather Augustin Gagné, also of Bolduc descent, 4th Maine Light Battery during the U.S. Civil War to Major General Lucien Bolduc who retired from the U.S. Army in the 1980s, his father Colonel Lucien Bolduc Senior who retired from the Army in the early 1950s and mist recently Brigadier General Donald Bolduc who retired from U.S. Army in 2017.
-This only scratches the surface of Bolduc presence in the senior ranks of the Canadian and U.S. Armies.
+The question seems to find a form of answer in the larger situations of the times and the proclivity of the descendants to serve the colors.
+From Louis Bolduc’s service in the regiment to such as Fortunat Bolduc and his stepfather Augustin Gagné, also of Bolduc descent, who served in the 4th Maine Light Battery during the U.S. Civil War to Major General Lucien Bolduc who retired in the U.S. Army in the 1980s, his father Colonel Lucien Bolduc Senior who retired from the Army in the early 1950s and most recently Brigadier General Donald Bolduc who retired from U.S. Army in 2017, a continuous thread of service exists from soldier Louis Bolduc in 1668 to the present.
+And this is only a small token of the Bolducs that have served in the U.S. and Canadian armed forces.
+It only scratches the surface of Bolduc presence in the senior ranks of the Canadian and U.S. Armies.
 And it must be noted that many other descendants have risen to prominence in civil government and private industry roles.

 The full answer to the above question for many reasons may have to remain rhetorical.
 The numbers of descendants of what has sometimes been characterized as the “Good Regiment” who have assumed the mantle of leadership may simply be a result of random factors that may have little relationship in indicating a causal connection with the original 450 soldiers, NCOs and officers who remained in New France in 1668 and later.
 Suffice it to say that as previously noted, a significant number of graduates of the Royal Military College and the five U.S. service academies, the Citadel, Norwich University, the Virginia Military Institute and other military leader producing programs have been “children” of the Carignan-Salieres Regiment.